|

 daylight before sending another rescue

 party.
-As the director impatiently waits, the look-out spots Driscoll,
+Thus, as the director impatiently waits, the look-out spots Driscoll,

 been infected with the idiot bug and